Optical constraints on the coldest metal-poor population: Observations and data reduction

 Our sample for far-red optical photometry consists of 12 metal-poor T dwarf candidates from the literature, complementing the 12 metal-poor T dwarf candidates in our previous work \citep{zhangjerry2023optical_sdT}:

 \begin{itemize} \item W0156, W0505, and W0905 were identified because of their red $J-ch2$ and blue $ch1-ch2$ Spitzer colours \citep{meisner2020Yspitzer}.
-A red $J-ch2$ colour suggests low temperature \citep{meisner2023coldoldBD}.
+A red $J-ch2$ colour suggests low temperature \citep{Schneider2015HubbleWISE_BD,meisner2023coldoldBD}.
 W0505 has a large reduced proper motion and a high tangential velocity \citep{meisner2023coldoldBD}.
 W0905 also has a high proper motion \citep{meisner2020Yspitzer}.

-\item The late-type T9.5 subdwarf W0219 (Ross\,19B) was discovered by the Backyard Worlds: Planet 9 citizen science project \citep{kuchner2017backyard} to be a comoving companion to Ross 19A.
-The primary is an M3.5 subdwarf with a metallicity of [Fe/H]$=-0.40\pm0.12$ dex \citep{schneider2021Ross19B}.
-However, the secondary lacks spectroscopy.
+\item W0219 (Ross\,19B) was discovered by the Backyard Worlds: Planet 9 citizen science project \citep{kuchner2017backyard} to be a comoving companion to Ross\,19A, which is an M3.5 subdwarf with a metallicity of [Fe/H]$=-0.40\pm0.12$~dex \citep{schneider2021Ross19B}.
+Ross\,19B has an estimated spectral type of T$9.5\pm1.5$ \citep{schneider2021Ross19B}, though spectroscopic confirmation is still lacking.

-\item W0523 was discovered by \citet{goodman2021W0523,brooks2022esdT} and was classified it as an extreme T subdwarf candidate based on its distinctive infrared colours and high proper motion.
-Its locus in the $W1-W2$ versus $J-W2$ colour-colour diagram is similar to those of extreme T subdwarf candidates W1810 and WISEA\,J041451.67$-$585456.7 \citep{Schneider2020W0414_W1810}.
+\item W0523 was discovered by \citet{goodman2021W0523} and \citet{brooks2022esdT} and was classified as an extreme T subdwarf candidate based on its distinctive infrared colours and high proper motion.
+Its locus in the $W1-W2$ versus $J-W2$ colour-colour diagram is similar to those of extreme T subdwarf W1810 and WISEA\,J041451.67$-$585456.7 \citep{Schneider2020W0414_W1810}.

 \item W0711 was discovered by the AllWISE2 Motion Survey as a possible thick-disk early-T subdwarf, with a tentative low metallicity \citep{kellog2018_W0711}.

 \item W0738 was discovered by \citet{meisner2021esdT}, based on its large motion and also colours similar to those of the two extreme T subdwarf W1810 and W0414 \citep{Schneider2020W0414_W1810}.